 This tie-out is a bit on the pricey side compared to other tie-out options.
 You’ll also have to open your wallet to purchase a cable to go with it, and if you’re planning to permanently secure it to your deck or elsewhere, you’ll be spending money on materials for that, too.

 About: For a tie-out that’s easy to transfer but durable during use, Säker Premium Tie Out Stake is a solid option.
 Convenience matched with steely durability, this is a great tie-out steak for large dogs.
 It also functions great for traveling, since it’s not too difficult to insert and remove.

 Due to its unmatched durability, we’re also awarding the Saker Tie Out as the best tie out for pitbulls and other tough doggos!

-- ZERO RISK - We're so convinced that, installed properly, our heavy duty dog stake will hold any dogs...
+- ZERO RISK - Your dog isn't going anywhere, this heavy duty dog stake will hold any dogs up to 180bs....

-- PEACE OF MIND - Our 14'' tie out stake for large dogs and unique 360⁰ swivel allows your dog to...
+- PEACE OF MIND - This 14'' tie out stake for large dogs and unique 360⁰ swivel allows your dog to...

-- HAPPIER - Enjoy quality time with your furry friend wherever you go, thanks to our EASY IN EASY OUT...
+- HAPPIER - Enjoy quality time with your furry friend wherever you go, thanks to the EASY IN EASY OUT...

 - Top hook designed to provide wide range of movement

 - Comes with orange flag to make it easy to spot